RalphHightower/blog/_posts/2025/11/2025-11-22-LindseysLieingEyesJackSmithInvestigation.md

 - [Federal: 2020 Election Interference, January 6 Insurrection]({% link January6DocumentDocumentLinks.md %})

+## January 6, 2021.
+Senator Lindsey Graham (T-SC).
+Congressional Record – After Order Was Restored

+Trump and I have had a hell of a journey.
+I hate it being this way.
+Oh, my God, I hate it.
+From my point of view, he has been a consequential President.
+But today, the first thing you will see, all I can say is, count me out.
+Enough is enough.
+I tried to be helpful.
+But when the Wisconsin supreme court ruled 4 to 3 that they didn’t violate the Constitution of Wisconsin, I agreed with the three, but I accept the four.
+If Al Gore can accept 5 to 4 he is not President, I can accept Wisconsin 4 to 3.
+Pennsylvania went to the Second Circuit.
+So much for all the judges being in Trump’s pocket.
+They said: No, you are wrong.
+I accept the Pennsylvania Second Circuit that Trump’s lawsuit wasn’t right.
+Georgia, they said the secretary of state took the law in his own hands, and he changed the election laws unlawfully.
+A Federal judge said no. I accept the Federal judge, even though I don’t agree with it.
+Fraud.
+They say there is 66,000 people in Georgia under 18 voting.
+How many people believe that?
+I asked: Give me 10.
+I haven’t had one.
+They said 8,000 felons in prison in Arizona voted.
+Give me 10.
+I haven’t gotten one.
+Does that say there are problems in every election?
+I don’t buy this.
+Enough is enough.
+We got to end it. --

 ## January 6 Amnesia

 [Senator Lindsey Graham (T-SC)](https://www.lgraham.senate.gov/) has completely forgotten about what happened when [Trump](supporters stormed the Capitol to halt the transfer of power to the next administration.